 SO WHERE IS THERE CONSENSUS?
 Onion seed lasts just a year, everyone seems to say, with parsley and parsnips other very short-lived in storage.
 Muskmelons last about five years; watermelons slightly less.
 Corn about two, maybe three, and likewise for peas and beans.
 But you can see the disagreement around things like lettuce (some say two, some six years) and spinach (one to five).

-The best way to go to be sure if your leftover seeds are viable: Do a germination test.
+The best way to be sure if your leftover seeds are viable: Do a germination test.
 But this is tricky when you bought some great heirloom pumpkin and there were just 20 seeds in the packet and now only half those remain.
 (One caveat: Just because a seed is viable–can sprout–doesn’t mean it’s got enough vigor to thrive through to maturity or harvest.
 More on that at this link.)

 Next best is an educated guess based on what’s the date on that packet, and how carefully you cared for it the last year.
 Safest of all: the educated guess and a backup supply of anything where you might be caught short if the calculation proves wrong.

 If it turns out you don’t need the new backup seed, you can always use it next year.
 Well, unless it’s onion.

 - Vigor (the ability of a seed to thrive, not just germinate) must be considered, too